Home » Blog » Life in Chiang Mai » Forgot to apply for Re-Entry Permit?

 • TM87 (APPLICATION FOR VISA) – (2 sets)

-• The Acknowledgement of Penalties for a Visa Overstay You can get this document at the document checked point – (2 sets)
+• The Acknowledgement of Penalties for a Visa Overstay.
+You can get this document at the document checkpoint – (2 sets)

 • TM30 (NOTIFICATION FORM FOR HOUSE MASTER, OWNER, OR THE POSSESSOR OF THE RESIDENCE WHERE ALIEN HAS STAYED) – (2 copies)

-• Deposit some money to your Thai book bank ON THE DAY YOU ARE GOING TO APPLY FOR THE NON-O VISA then update your Thai book bank.
+• Deposit some money into your Thai book bank ON THE DAY YOU ARE GOING TO APPLY FOR THE NON-O VISA, then update your Thai book bank.
 This way, the Thai book bank will show the same date as your visa application.
 The Application for Financial Certificate date can be the day before your visa application date.
 For example, my husband got the Application for Financial Certificate on 11 May.
-Then he put 50 baht to his bank and update the book bank on 12 May which is the same day we went to apply for a NON-O visa.
+Then he put 50 baht into his bank and updated the book bank on 12 May, which is the same day we went to apply for a NON-O visa.
 This step is very important and the officer specifically warns me to make sure I don’t miss this step.

 • Marriage certificate – in my case, we have had a Thai marriage certificate (Khor.Ror.
 3 – คร.3) since we registered our marriage in Thailand.
-For other abroad marriage certificates, please ask the immigration officers. – (2 copies)
+For other marriage certificates abroad, please ask the immigration officers. – (2 copies)

 • Your Thai partner ID card – (2 copies)